Flow models I: Diffusion models

 An associated ODE

-Transport equations like (10) come from simple ODEs; that is, there is a deterministic process with the same marginals as (1).
+Equations like (13) are called transport equations or continuity equations.
+They come from simple ODEs; that is, there is a deterministic process with the same marginals as (1).

 Proof.
 Let ptp_t be the probability density of x(t)x(t) and let φ\varphi be any smooth, compactly supported test function.
 Then, E[φ(x(t))]=pt(x)φ(x)dx\mathbb{E}[\varphi(x(t))] = \int p_t(x)\varphi(x)dx, so by derivation under the integral, tpt(x)φ(x)dx=tE[φ(x(t))]=E[φ(x(t))x(t)]=φ(x)vt(x)pt(x)dx=φ(x)(vt(x)pt(x))dx\begin{aligned}\int \partial_t p_t(x)\varphi(x)dx = \partial_t \mathbb{E}[\varphi(x(t))]&= \mathbb{E}[\nabla\varphi(x(t))x'(t)]\\ &= -\int \nabla \varphi(x)v_t(x)p_t(x)dx = \int \varphi(x) \nabla \cdot (v_t(x)p_t(x))dx \end{aligned} where the last line uses the multidimensional integration by parts formula.